blaenk/site/input/notes/objective-c.markdown

 Convenience methods are those which perform an allocation-initialization sequence in a conveniently expected manner.
 For example, since `NSDate`'s `init` method initializes the `NSDate` to the current date and time, the `date` class method is considered a convenience method since it's more convenient than an explicit `alloc`-`init` chain.

 Objective-C has `nil` to represent a pointer to no object.
 Sending a message to `nil` has no effect and it is completely legal.
+However, sending a message to an object that doesn't implement that method _does_ crash the program.

 The `id` type is a pointer to an Objective-C object: